benkay86/nom-tutorial/README.md

 }
 impl std::error::Error for ParseError { }
 ```
 There's a lot to do here!
-The problem we are trying to solve is that `nom::Err::Error` unforunately does not implement `std::error::Error`, which means that propagating nom parser errors up the call stack is going to be complicated.
+The problem we are trying to solve is that `nom::Err::Error` unfortunately does not implement `std::error::Error`, which means that propagating nom parser errors up the call stack is going to be complicated.
 We will solve this by writing our own error type `ParseError` that _does_ implement `std::error::Error` and returning a `ParseError` whenever a nom parser error occurs.
 The [Rust language documentation for the Error trait](https://doc.rust-lang.org/std/error/trait.Error.html) explains how to do this.

 ```rust
 #[derive(Default)]